Wehzie/2021-ltp/README.md

 # Language Technology Project 2021

 We present a NLP pipeline targeted at machine-translation to human-translation comparison.
-The UNKNOWN dataset is used.
+The Europarl dataset is used.

 ## Requirements